jeremy-w/adventofcode-2021/README.md

 One of my keyboards sends weird F key codes.

 - Help: F1: `\ word help`
+  - See help for a vocab: `"vocab-name" about`, e.g. `"assocs" about`
 - Refresh: F2: `refresh-all`
 - Errors: F3: `show-error-list`